Persona 2: Eternal Punishment (PlayStation)

 Unused portrait of Noriko possesed by the JOKER curse.
-Unlike other characters possessed by the JOKER curse, Noriko portrait never gets seen during normal gameplay, thus goes unused.
+Unlike other characters possessed by the JOKER curse, Noriko's portrait never gets seen during normal gameplay, thus this goes unused.

 Sugimoto has a unused sprite sheet of him having the JOKER curse.
 Despite him having the curse mentioned in the story, he never appears with it.

 There's evidence suggesting Tatsuya was originally meant to keep his Sevens Sisters High School outfit like he did in Innocent Sin.